silvenga-docker/varnish/README.md

 # varnish

-A Docker container for Varnish under Alpine optimized for Kubernetes.
+A simple container for Varnish optimized for Kubernetes.